Peaceful protest continues on Azerbaijan's Lachin-Khankendi road despite cold weather (PHOTO)

-SHUSHA, Azerbaijan, January 8.
-Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the twenty-eighth day, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 9.
+Peaceful rally of Azerbaijan’s non-governmental organizations (NGO) on Lachin-Khankendi road close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the twenty-ninth day, Trend reports from the scene.

 Despite the snowy weather, the participants continue their peaceful protest.